hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

 		  I will split each set of like floors into their multiplied 'actual available area'.
 I will also assume only a third is actually
 		  $$15000m^2 * (50 * \frac{9}{9} + 20 * \frac{7}{9} + 30 * \frac{5}{9} + 20 * \frac{2}{9}) * \frac{1}{3} = $$

-		  4. Estimate the size of a cubicle that a person would need to work comfortably and efficiently.
 		- ### 4.
 Estimate the size of a cubicle that a person would need to work comfortably and efficiently.
 		- ### 5.
 Using your estimation from Step 4, calculate the total number of workers in the Willis Tower.